Guest Blog from “Inside the alcoholic brain”

 We are at war with addiction

-Making Sense of Midlife Addiction Recovery One Slow Deep Breath at a Time
+Making Sense of Addiction Recovery in Midlife One Slow Deep Breath at a Time

 Waking up to the sobering reality that booze is the problem not the solution